praj2408/Predictive-Maintenance-System-Monitoring/frontend/main/main_page.md

 ### 4.3 Constraints

-- The application should be built using FastAPI and Streamlit and deployed using Docker and Digital Ocean droplets.
+- The application should be built using Streamlit and deployed using Docker and Huggingface spaces.
 - The cost of deployment should be minimal.

 ### 4.4 Out-of-scope